 ED 422: Student Teaching

 Prerequisites: See 'Student Teaching" in this Catalog.
 Supervised experience in planning, directing, and evaluating learning experiences in elementary education, in secondary education, special education, or speech and hearing therapy.
-Grading is pass/no credit 3-6 cr.
+Grading is pass/no credit.

 ED 423: Practicum